 Areas of counselling I deal with

-Sessions are 50 minutes long and take place once a week at the same time, day and venue.
-Fees range from £60 to £75 dependent on time of day and location.
+Sessions are 50 minutes long and usually take place once a week at the same time, day and venue.